 2. Slice the squashes in half lengthways (don’t peel them).
-Scoop out the seeds and discard.
+Scoop out the seeds and discard them.
 Place the squashes, cut-side down, on a baking tray lined with baking paper.
 Roast for 25 mins till they're starting to become tender.
 After 25 mins, take out of the oven and set aside for 10 mins to cool.

 3. When the squashes are in the oven, halve the peppers, scoop out the seeds and white pith, and place them, cut-side-down, on a baking tray.
 Slide them into the oven on a shelf below the squash.
 Roast for 30-40 mins, till charred and soft.

-4. While the squashes and peppers roast, trim the roots and top 3cm off the leeks.
+4. While the squashes and peppers roast, trim the roots and any woody greens off the leeks.
 Slice a cross into the top of each leek and open them out to rinse out any dirt.
 Finely slice them.

 5. Dice the butter and add it to a deep frying pan or wok.
 Set over a medium heat.
 Once the butter has melted, add the leeks.
 Season with a little salt and pepper.
 Cook and stir for 8-10 mins till the leeks are soft and golden.

 6. While the leeks fry, peel and finely grate the ginger into a bowl.
 Finely grate the zest from the orange into the ginger and squeeze in the juice.
 Finely chop the dates and dried apricots and stir them in.
 Set aside.
 When the leeks are soft, tip the rice into the pan.
 Cook and stir for 2 mins.

-7. Stir the ginger, orange and dried fruit into the pan.
-Drop in 1 cinnamon stick, 8 cardamom pods and 4 cloves.
+7. Drop in 1 cinnamon stick, 8 cardamom pods and 4 cloves.
 Add 2 tsp ground cumin.
 Pour in the saffron stock.
 Stir to mix, then cover and simmer for 15-20 mins till all the stock has been absorbed.

 8. While the rice cooks, bring a pan of water to the boil.
-Slice the stems off the kale, keeping the leaves as whole as possible.
+Slice the stems out of the kale leaves, keeping the leaves as whole as possible.
 Drop them into the boiling water.
 Blanch for 2 mins.
 Drain and plunge into a bowl or pan of ice cold water.
 Drain again and gently squeeze dry.
 Set aside.